 The first programme area has been defined in a way which encompasses the various horizontal issues dealt with in the scope of the political criterion for EU accession.
 As these are the underlying issues which affect Serbia’s performance in a number of sectoral policies, this is also the largest programme area (in terms of scope and intensity of CEP’s activity).
 The issues covered in this area are, to an extent, studied and addressed also in the other, more sectoral programme areas, in a horizontal manner.
-Additionally, as CEP’s mission focuses strongly on the quality of the policy making arrangements and processes in Serbia, the first programme area is divided into two pillars, in order to acknowledge the particular importance given to the policy making and policy coordination issues.
-Thus, the two pillars are:
+Additionally, as CEP’s mission focuses strongly on the quality of the policy making arrangements and processes in Serbia, the first programme area is divided into three pillars, in order to acknowledge the particular importance given to the policy making and policy coordination issues.
+Thus, the three pillars are:

 I.a Policy Making and Coordination

 The Policy Making and Coordination pillar addresses the systems, arrangements and processes of policy making and policy coordination.
 The problems existing in this area impact to a large extent the problems arising in various policy areas, as a result of the lack of a real system.
 Policy making in Serbia is not evidence based, it is insufficiently (and is randomly) inclusive and participatory, and it is not well coordinated inside and across the government structures.
 Although CEP’s work in other, more sector-oriented programme areas also allows for a focus on sector specific policy making issues, this programme comprises research and advocacy initiatives specifically and thoroughly addressing the deficiencies of the policy making system, with the objective of contributing to the creation of a coherent policy making system, based on evidence, and open to participation by the public.